Pathangi-Jatinshravan/infection/README.md

 (Many logins but short visits are not as strong of an indicator of engagement and volume of use.)

-2. Interactions: weight nodes by total hours spent together (affinity)

-3. Length of playlist - a longer playlist translates to more chances for the
+3. Interactions: weight edges by total hours spent *together* (affinity).
+That way, if two users are active independently but use the site together infrequently, it might be okay to stop the infection from spreading at that node.
+(Fraction of total time spent on site during which user is working on an assigned playlist.)

+4. Should playlist length factor into edge weighting?

+I've written a function to transform this hypothetical data into an edge list with weights.